Skip to main content

 Wear sunglasses

-Decrease glare from the snow and limit UV exposure by wearing sunglasses, even when it's cloudy.
-The American Optometric Association (AOA) recommends choosing sunglasses that “block out 100% of both UV-A and UV-B radiation” and “screen out 75 to 90% of visible light” for adequate protection.
+Wearing sunglasses will help decrease glare from the snow and limit UV exposure, even when it's cloudy.
+The American Optometric Association (AOA) recommends choosing sunglasses that block out 100% of both UV-A and UV-B radiation and screen out 75-90% of visible light for adequate protection.

 Use eye drops

-Tears play a key role in keeping our eyes moist and healthy.
-During the winter, cold temperatures and low humidity levels cause your eyes to dry up faster.
-Without moisture in your eyes, you may experience uncomfortable symptoms associated with dry eyes including gritty and/or burning sensations, redness, light sensitivity, or itchiness.
+Tears help keep our eyes moist and healthy.
+During the winter, cold temperatures and low humidity levels may cause your eyes to feel dry.
+Without moisture in your eyes, you may experience uncomfortable symptoms like gritty and/or burning sensations, redness, light sensitivity, or itchiness.

-Artificial tear eye drops can help replenish lost moisture and therefore protect your eyes.
+Artificial tear eye drops can help replenish moisture and protect your eyes from symptoms of dryness.
 You can find these eye drops at most drugstores without a prescription.
-If you continue to experience symptoms of dry eyes after implementing moisturizing eye drops, reach out to your eye doctor.
+If you continue to experience dry eyes after using moisturizing eye drops, reach out to your eye doctor.

 Keep contacts moist